StarTalk Radio - Cosmic Queries– Multiverse Madness with Max Tegmark

 For example, I've worked, as you know, a lot on trying to rule out this theory of inflation,

-And because of that, we take it seriously,
+and I've failed.
+And because of that, we take it seriously.
+And we also have to then take

-the things inflation predicts that we cannot test,
+seriously that things inflation predicts that we cannot test, such as that space is actually

-such as that space is actually way bigger than our universe.
+way bigger than our universe.
+Wow.

-Okay, I think that's an excellent way to think about it.
+Okay.
+I think that's an excellent way to think about it.

 So if the one theory has these multiple consequences,

-it's okay if some of them you can't or you never will
+it's okay if some of them you can't or you never will,

 if the ones that you can test turn out to be correct.

-And you say, if this is correct, I'm going to take a stronger look.
+And you say, if this is correct,

-I'm going to start thinking about this.
+I'm gonna start thinking about this.

 By the way, is it fair to say, Max,